dnlluong/dnlluong.github.io/projects/worlde.md

 ## How to play

 In Wordle you are given a specific number of turns to guess the word that was chosen.
 For each consecutive word you are given a different color in each letter block, they will either indicate if that letter exists at all, if it exists but in a different block, or if that letter exists in that specific block.
+Assigning values to those three specific states of the blocks, we are given patterns for each word and compare it to the patterns of

 </pre>